SyndemicsLab/respond/README.md

 And then the model is build and installed.
 Our default location is a build directory in the repository, but the CMake Install Directory can be pointed to wherever the user desires.

-## Installations
+## Installation

 As this is a library, we are currently working on expanding the ability to install and work with RESPOND.
 If building a new project using CMake we encourage the use of `FetchContent`.
 However, we do also provide debian and tarball installations as well.
 We are currently working on building a Windows executable as well.

 ### Debian

-To access our debian installer, please navigate to the release you wish to install and download the `.deb`.
-From there a simple `sudo dpkg -i respond-xxx.deb` command will result in the appropriate installation.
-The only files added are the public headers, the compiled static library, and the cmake configuration files.
+To access our Debian installer, please navigate to the [release](https://github.com/SyndemicsLab/respond/releases) you wish to install and download the Debian package (`.deb`).

+From there, a simple

 ### FetchContent